Ph.D. (Stanford), Senior Data Scientist

-Prior to coming to Stanford, I was a DPhil Student at Oxford University (Nuffield College).
-I hold a BA in Philosophy, Politics, and Economics (PPE) from Warwick University, and a MSc in Politics Research from Oxford University (St. Cross College).
+Prior to Stanford, I was a DPhil Student at Oxford University (Nuffield College).
+I hold a first-class honours BA in Philosophy, Politics, and Economics (PPE) from Warwick University, and a MSc in Politics Research (with distinction) from the University of Oxford (St. Cross College).

 You can find my CV here.